multirecon/multirecon.github.io/_posts/2025-07-01-projectend.markdown

 We are pleased to share that the MultiRecon project has now concluded.

+The final report has been submitted to the ANR and will be made public soon.

 ## Overview

 MultiRecon developed machine-learning methods for multimodal medical imaging (PET/CT and PET/MRI).
 Our main objectives were: